Roemheld syndrome

 Mechanical

 Mechanically induced Roemheld syndrome is characterized by pressure in the epigastric and left hypochondriac region.
-Often the pressure is in the fundus of the stomach, esophagus or distention of the bowel.
+Often the pressure is in the fundus of the stomach, the esophagus or distention of the bowel.
 It is believed this leads to elevation of the diaphragm, and secondary displacement of the heart.
-This reduces the heart's ability to fill and increases the contractility of the heart to maintain homeostasis.
+This reduces the ability of the heart to fill and increases the contractility of the heart to maintain homeostasis.

 Neurological